|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 At the time of Battle of Chancellorsville in May 1863, Dix was still in charge of Fort Monroe on the Jamestown Peninsula.
 At a Cabinet meeting on June 28, the resignation of General Joseph Hooker as commander of the Army of the Potomac was discussed: "Chase immediately interested himself for the future of Hooker," reported Navy Secretary Gideon Welles in his diary.
 "Made a special request that he should be sent to Fortress Monroe and take charge of a demonstration upon Richmond via James River.
 The President did not give much attention to the suggestion.
 I enquired what was done, or doing, with Dix's command, whether that considerable force was coming here, going to Richmond, or to remain inactive.
 The President thought a blow might at this time be struck at Richmond, but had not faith much could be accomplished by Dix.
 But, though not much of a General, there were reasons why he did not like to supersede him."12

 In other words, Dix's Democratic antecedents were useful to President Lincoln.
 Although too old to command troops in the field, Dix's military experience and judgment was considered valuable.
-He succeeded the aged John E. Wool as commander of Fort Monroe and later as commander of the East after the July 1863 draft riots.
+He succeeded the aged John E. Wool as commander of Fort Monroe and later as commander of the East in New York City after the July 1863 draft riots there.
 Historian Stewart Mitchell wrote: "The choice of this new commander was unfortunate, for Governor Horatio Seymour and he had never been good friends.
 The governor saw in the general an adroit politician who had so managed his conscience that he could bolt with Van Buren in 1848 and vote for Breckinridge in 1860."
 However noted Mitchell, "As soon as he was stationed in a well-garrisoned city Dix felt himself firmly seated in the saddle.
 A clash with the governor was likely, if not certain."13 For the next two years, Dix commanded the Department of the East in New York.
 He did indeed come into conflict with Seymour, who objected to resumption of the draft in New York.
 Dix understood his responsibility as enforcing conscription.

 In New York General Dix also resumed his role in the city's civic affairs.
 General Dix was a member of the vestry of Trinity Church on downtown Broadway where his son Morgan was an assistant rector during the war.
 In May 1864, fellow vestry member George Templeton Strong wrote in his diary: 'During our vestry meeting, General Dix received and read the President's announcement of success and recommendation of public thanksgiving.
 If this good news wear a day or two longer, there should be a special service in Trinity."14